-The stunningly scenic Waipi'o overlook marks the end of the Hamakua Heritage Corridor drive, on the northeast side of the Big Island along the Hamakua Coast.
-Dramatic views from the overlook into the depths of this valley of kings make Waipi'o worth a stop even if you don't actually venture down to the bottom.
+Dramatic views from the overlook make it worth a stop even if you don't actually venture down to the bottom.

-The overlook is the starting point for more great hiking in Hawaii, as the very steep one-lane road drops more than one thousand feet straight down to the valley floor.
+The overlook is the starting point for another great Hawaii hike.
+The very steep one-lane road drops more than one thousand feet straight down to the valley floor.
 Did we mention steep?
 The hike down is pleasant enough, less than a mile to the bottom.
-Coming back up feels far longer and will really test your endurance!
+Coming back up feels far longer and may test your endurance.
 Take your time and stop along the way to enjoy the awesome view.

-When you reach the valley floor, bear right to the shoreline, then turn left and cross the small stream that cuts across the beach.
+Retrace your steps and head back toward the coast, or, when you reach the valley floor turn right and walk to the shoreline, then turn left and cross the small stream that cuts across the beach.
 Enjoy the long walk along the beach and gaze up at steep cliffs that shoot skyward on both sides of the valley, in some places more than 2000 feet (610 meters).
 Waipi'o beach is not a good place to swim unless the surf is really calm.
 Rip currents are common.

-For more adventurous explorers interested in a longer and more strenuous Big Island hike, the trail continues straight up the far west side of Waipi'o Valley, zigzagging to the top and then across into Waimanu, the next valley over.
+For more adventurous explorers interested in a longer and more strenuous Big Island hike, from the west end of the beach the trail continues straight up the far west side of the valley, zigzagging to the top and then across into Waimanu, the next valley over.
 It's too far to make it all the way to Waimanu Valley and back in one day.
 If you wish to explore beyond Waipi'o you'll need to secure the necessary backpacking and camping permits weeks in advance by contacting the Division of Forestry and Wildlife in Hilo (808-974-4221).

 Return from Waipi'o Valley to Hiking Page